Coffee Education9 min read Updated

 The world of green coffee awaits.
 From bright Kenyan AA to earthy Sumatran Mandheling, you now have access to origins and roast profiles limited only by your curiosity.
 Your next great cup is just a roast away.

 Ready to explore more about coffee origins or perfect your brewing technique?
 The journey into specialty coffee has only just begun.
+For those who want to deepen their sensory skills, our coffee cupping guide teaches you how to evaluate your roasts like a professional—identifying acidity, body, and flavour notes with confidence.

 Related Articles